 The Order and rename fields dialog displays the extracted fields in the currently selected Extract step.

 To open it, first select an Extract step on the Steps pane.
-Then, on the Step properties pane, under Field Definition, click the Order and Rename Fields button is next to the Field List drop-down.
+Then, on the Step properties pane, under Field Definition, click the Order and Rename Fields button with the Field List drop-down.